Hospital Provider Fee

-- Since implementation in spring 2010 through September 2014, increased hospital reimbursement by $802 million with no General Fund expenditure.
+- Since implementation in spring 2010 through September 2015, increased hospital reimbursement by $1.1 billion with no General Fund expenditure.

 What are the program milestones?

-- Implemented Medicaid eligibility for parents of children on Medicaid up to 100% of the Federal Poverty Level (FPL).
+- Implemented Health First Colorado eligibility for adults up to 133% of the Federal Poverty Level (FPL).

 - Implemented Child Health Plan Plus (CHP+) eligibility for children and pregnant women up to 250% FPL.

-- Implemented Medicaid Buy-In Programs for people with disabilities.
+- Implemented Health First Colorado Buy-In Programs for people with disabilities.

-- Implemented 12-month continuous eligibility for children enrolled in Medicaid.
+- Implemented 12-month continuous eligibility for children enrolled in Health First Colorado.